Department of Physics: Condensed Matter Theory Group

 - TOEFL (for non-native English speakers)

+A TOEFL score of greater than 100 is required to quality for a graduate teaching fellowship.
 Due to the limited number of fellowships available, we strongly encourage that you fulfill these requirements promptly.
-Applicants interested in a Janaury 2014 startdate should submit a completed application as soon as possible.
+Applicants interested in a January start date should submit a completed application by October.

 A formal application for graduate study at the University of Vermont can be completed online.